harshxtime/LIFA_update_Leonardo-Uno/README.md

+Note: The extracted folder should be renamed as LIFA_mod to run the properly.

 # LIFA_update_Leonardo-Uno
 This is an update for LIFA file specifically made to perform Labview experiments.
 Use put all the repository file under folder LIFA_mod.